m50d/m50d.github.com/_posts/2013-09-24-im-so-glad-i-fell-in-love.md

 [1] Whom I had at one point expressed an attraction to<br/>
 [2] Recommended by the same source<br/>
-[3] It's no longer my favourite anim&eacute; - that honour belongs to *Wandering Son* - but it's comfortably in the top 5
+[3] It's no longer my favourite anim&eacute; - that honour belongs to *Wandering Son* - but it's comfortably in the top 5<br/>
+[4] Or so it remains in my memory.